hesamshayegan/hesamshayegan/README.md

 ## A little bit about me:

-- 🌉 I'm a Software Developer & Data Enthusiast based in SF!
+- 🌉 I'm a Data Engineer & Analyst based in SF!
 - 👩🏻‍💻 Currently working as a Data Analyst.
 - 🌳 Love stand-up comedies and outdoors.
 - 📫 How to reach me: hesamshayegan88@gmail.com